What is an ‘app’?

 Will the My-Waste app run on any smartphone or tablet computer?

-No. Smartphones and tablet computers use a variety of different operating systems (depending upon the brand) and, so far, My-waste has been adapted to run on the 2 most popular platforms in use on 70% of all smartphones and tablets.
-While traditional desktop computers run on the Windows, Mac or Linux operating system, smartphones and tablets run on one of these operating systems:
+No. Smartphones and tablet computers use a variety of different operating systems (depending upon the brand) and, so far, My-waste has been adapted to run on the 2 most popular platforms in use on 70+% of all smartphones and tablets.

 Who owns My-Waste?

 My-Waste is owned by Municipal Media Inc. of Toronto, Canada.
 Municipal Media has been actively promoting outreach and education for municipal solid waste since 2001.

 Will I have to enter information that pertains to me (County, street address, etc.) each time I use the app?
 Do I have to update it every year?

 No. When you download My-Waste, there is an initial set-up process, then, from that point on, only information for your specific collection zone is displayed.
 Your information is kept-up-to-date from year to year, with no need to download a new schedule.